RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: Brou e's conjecture for RoCK blocks of double covers

 Note that

-where the final congruence follows since $\rho$ has no parts divisible by $p$ and so each row of $\rho$ has an odd number of boxes with residue $0$.
-The proposition now follows from Lemma~\ref{lem:clif_mat1}. \end{proof}
+where the final congruence follows since $\rho'$ has no parts divisible by $p$ and so each row of $\rho'$ has an odd number of boxes with residue $0$.
+Taking into account Lemma~\ref{lem:clif_mat1} we get